akai-z/project-pet/README.md

 In the open source version,
 I replaced the copyrighted [BGM](https://en.wikipedia.org/wiki/Background_music) files with [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) ones,
 and replaced the colored images with silhouette versions of them.
-I also fixed couple of issues.
+I also fixed some issues.

 The used soundtrack (done by [t4ngr4m](https://opengameart.org/users/t4ngr4m)) can be found here:
 https://opengameart.org/content/generic-8-bit-jrpg-soundtrack